 Oncology Radiation therapy, chemotherapy, oral chemotherapy.
 See Infusion Therapy for infused medications.
-Radiation Therapy and Chemotherapy: Member pays \$20 Copayment Oral Chemotherapy Drugs: Preferred generic drugs (Tier 1): Member pays \$10 Copayment Preferred brand name drugs (Tier 2): Member pays \$20 Copayment Non-Preferred generic and brand name drugs (Tier 3): Not covered; Member pays 100% of all charges
+Radiation Therapy and Chemotherapy: Member pays \$20 Copayment Oral Chemotherapy Drugs: Preferred generic drugs (Tier 1): Member pays \$10 Copayment per 30-days up to a 90-day supply Preferred brand name drugs (Tier 2): Member pays \$20 Copayment per 30-days up to a 90-day supply Non-Preferred generic and brand name drugs (Tier 3): Not covered; Member pays 100% of all charges

 Optical (vision) Routine eye examinations and refractions, limited to once every 12 months.
-Routine Exams: Member pays \$20 Copayment Eye and contact lens examinations for eye pathology and to monitor Medical Conditions, as often as Medically Necessary.
-Exams for Eye Pathology: Member pays \$20 Copayment Contact lenses or framed lenses for eye pathology when Medically Necessary.
+Routine Exams: Member pays \$20 Copayment Eye and contact lens examinations for eye pathology and to monitor Medical Conditions, as often as Medically Exams for Eye Pathology: Member pays \$20 Copayment

+Necessary.
+Contact lenses or framed lenses for eye pathology when Medically Necessary.
 Frames and Lenses: Not covered; Member pays 100% of all charges One contact lens per diseased eye in lieu of an intraocular lens is covered following cataract surgery provided the Member has been continuously covered by KFHPWA since such surgery.
 In the event a Member's age or medical condition prevents the Member from having an intraocular lens or contact lens, framed lenses are available.
 Replacement of lenses for eye pathology, including following cataract surgery, is covered only once within a 12-month period and only when needed due to a change in the Member's prescription.
 Contact Lenses or Framed Lenses for Eye Pathology: No charge; Member pays nothing

-Exclusions: Eyeglasses; contact lenses, contact lens evaluations, fittings and examinations not related to eye pathology; orthoptic therapy (i.e. eye training); evaluations and surgical procedures to correct refractions not related to eye pathology and complications related to such procedures
+Exclusions: Eyeglasses; contact lenses, contact lens evaluations, fittings and examinations not related to eye pathology; orthoptic therapy (i.e., eye training); evaluations and surgical procedures to correct refractions not related to eye pathology and complications related to such procedures